top of page

 Conclusion

 Persistence is a valuable quality when trying to secure a high school internship or research opportunity, no matter if it’s an established position or pursuing a cold outreach strategy.
-While obtaining these positions is challenging, the rewards are substantial—most notably, they bolster college admissions odds and can kickstart a career.
+Obtaining these positions is challenging, but the rewards are substantial—bolstering college admissions odds and kickstarting a career.

-If you found this article helpful, make sure to bookmark it for future reference or share it with a friend in New Jersey who might benefit from it as well.
+If you found this article helpful, bookmark it for future reference or share it with a friend in NJ who might also benefit from it.
 Best of luck in your internship search!